david-p-hill/Ghidra-VT-Capstone/README.md

 5) Note that only exact bytes matches and compiler similarity analysis was performed
 6) The analysis table on the right has three columns (Bytes Similarity, Destination Program Address, Compiler Similarity)
 7) How to interpret the Bytes Similarity column
-     a)
+     a)  The value in each row is the address delta of where the match appears in the Destination Program compared to the              Source Program
+     b) The color scheme represents the new tag assigned to a bytes-related match found at that address seen in the same row          in the middle column
+             i) Dark Green: True Exact Match (All bytes are the same somewhere in the Source Program) ii) Dark Yellow: Instructions (Instruction bytes are the same somewhere in the Source Program) iii) Steel Blue: Data (Data bytes are the same somewhere in the Source Program) iv) Gray: Ignore (No bytes-related tag has been applied to that address)
-8) How to interpret the Destination Program Address column
+9) How to interpret the Destination Program Address column
-9) How to interpret the Compiler Similarity column
+10) How to interpret the Compiler Similarity column
+     a)  The value in each row is the address delta of where the match appears in the Destination Program compared to the              Source Program
+     b) Gray cells can be ignored since no compiler matches were found at those addresses
+     c) Purple cells indicate a compiler match was found at that address